linode/docs/docs/tools-reference/linux-package-management.md

 ## Package Management Concepts

 Contemporary distributions of Linux-based operating systems install software in pre-compiled *packages*, which are archives that contain binaries of software, configuration files, and information about dependencies.
-Furthermore, package management tools keep track of updates and upgrades so that we don't have to hunt down information about bug and security fixes.
+Furthermore, package management tools keep track of updates and upgrades so that the user doesn't have to hunt down information about bug and security fixes.

 Without package management, users must ensure that all of the required dependencies for a piece of software are installed and up to date, compile the software from the source code (which takes time and introduces compiler-based variations from system to system), and manage configuration for each piece of software.
-Without package management, application files are located in the standard locations for the system to which the developers are accustomed, regardless of which system you're using.
+Without package management, application files are located in the standard locations for the system to which the developers are accustomed, regardless of which system they're using.

 Package management systems attempt to solve these problems, and are the tools through which developers attempt to increase the overall quality and coherence of a Linux-based operating system.
 The features that most package management applications provide are: